gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

 - [ ]  Capture some logic signal on the SCL, SDA and GND lines.
 Decode the current Trust X address on I2C bus.
 - [ ]  What is the current I2C bus speed?
 - [ ]  Modify and increase the I2C bus frequency.
 Monitor the updated bus frequency using either an I2C analyzer or logic analyzer.
-- [ ]  Replace a new Trust X with address 0x66.
-Modify the I2C host library to communicate this Trust X.
+- [ ]  Replace a new Trust X. Determine its address.
+Modify the I2C host library to communicate with this Trust X and read out its UID.
 - [ ]  Restore the host library to original value.

 ## Task 3: Trust X Object IDs